H4sh3/daniel-pink/src/pages/projects/genetic-rocket.md

 This genetic algorithm runs multiple versions of slightly different behaving rockets.

-After each iteration the rocket that had the smallest velocity on impact is selected.
+After each iteration the rocket with the highest fitness is used as a base for the next generations.

+Fitness is calculated by combining three values:
+1. Distance to landing area
+2. Difference between rotation and upright rotation
+3. Velocity on landing

 The selected rocket is then used to generate copies with minor changes that will influence its behavior.